Sam Long (baseball)

-Samuel Trenton Long (born July 8, 1995) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
-He played college baseball at California State University, Sacramento.
-He was drafted by the Tampa Bay Rays in the 18th round of the 2016 Major League Baseball draft.
-In 2018, at 23 years of age, he stopped playing baseball for a year and explored becoming a firefighter.
-He made his MLB debut in 2021.
+Samuel Trenton Long (born July 8, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Oakland Athletics, and Kansas City Royals.
+He played college baseball for the Sacramento State Hornets.
+He was drafted by the Tampa Bay Rays in the 18th round of the 2016 MLB draft.

+In 2018, at 23 years of age, he stopped playing baseball for a year and explored becoming a firefighter, but decided to stick with baseball and made his MLB debut with the Giants in 2021.

 High school and college

 Long was born and raised in Fair Oaks, California.

 Long first attended Rosemont High School, for which he played baseball for two seasons.
 He then attended Del Campo High School in Carmichael, California as a junior and senior.
 He was all-league in baseball in 2012.
-In 2013, he was 4-0 with an 0.88 earned run average (ERA) and 49 strikeouts with only one walk in 31 2/3 innings pitched.
+In 2013, he was 4–0 with an 0.88 earned run average (ERA) and 49 strikeouts with only one walk in 31 2/3 innings pitched.
 He was named Capital Valley Conference MVP that year.

 Long played college baseball at California State University, Sacramento for the Hornets.
-In 2014, he was 8-2 with a 3.03 ERA and was second in the Western Athletic Conference with two shutouts.
+In 2014, he was 8–2 with a 3.03 ERA and was second in the Western Athletic Conference with two shutouts.
 He was named the WAC's Freshman of the Year, and a Louisville Slugger Freshman All-American.

-In 2015 he was 6-4 for the Hornets with a 2.81 ERA, and was 2nd in the conference in WHIP (0.892), third in hits per nine innings pitched (6.4), eighth in strikeouts/walk (3.94) and with 63 strikeouts (in 89 2/3 innings), and ninth in walks/9 IP (1.6).
+In 2015 he was 6–4 for the Hornets with a 2.81 ERA, and was 2nd in the conference in WHIP (0.892), third in hits per nine innings pitched (6.4), eighth in strikeouts/walk (3.94) and with 63 strikeouts (in 89 2/3 innings), and ninth in walks/9 IP (1.6).

-In 2016, he was 5-8 with a 3.99 ERA, and was eighth in the conference with 68 strikeouts (in 85 2/3 innings).
+In 2016, he was 5–8 with a 3.99 ERA, and was eighth in the conference with 68 strikeouts (in 85 2/3 innings).
 He suffered two herniated disks, but pitched through the injury.
 As of December 2020, his .224 career average against ranked third all-time for the college, and his wins (19) ranked sixth.